baolongnguyenmac/multi_fx/README.md

 - For back-propagation, I use sum_loss, which is the total loss of model on all query-sets
 - For evaluate as well as visualize, there are 2 ways to compute these metrics:
-    - `macro-metrics`: compute loss of each task, then, compute the average mean of tasks.
+    [v] `macro-metrics` (implemented): compute loss of each task, then, compute the average mean of tasks.
 The pseudo-code is as follows:

         ```python
         task_accs = []